 - The holes and gaps must be sealed to avoid the loss of insulation.

-- Any element obstructing the air gap can cause a problem in the execution, avoiding the complete filling of the camera, which will prevent the correct thermal behaviour of the system.
+- Any element obstructing the air gap can cause a problem in the execution, avoiding the complete filling of the air gap, which will prevent the correct thermal behaviour of the system.

 Problematic areas in the insulation of a façade

-The correct treatment of thermal bridges can imply the success or the failure of an insulation work in facades with an air gap.
+The correct treatment of thermal bridges can imply the success or the failure of an insulation within facades that have an air gap.
 The problematic areas are the following:

 - Holes outline.